MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

-Someday this can all be behind you—an accident on the job causing burns and pain, a disruption to your work and ability to support yourself.
+Someday this can all be behind you — an accident on the job causing burns and pain, a disruption to your work and ability to support yourself.

-Workers’ compensation benefits in Washington State help you move forward by covering your medical treatment and replacing lost wages.
+Workers’ compensation benefits in Washington state help you move forward by covering your medical treatment and replacing lost wages.

 The Department of Labor & Industries (L&I) oversees workers’ comp.
 It reported accepting 1,913 claims for burns in 2020.
 Those L&I claims amounted to $4.4 million in benefits for injured workers.